 As daylight began to enter the hold as morning came, the POWs could see men who were in stupors, men out of their minds, and men who had died.
 The POWs in the aft hold which also had a sub-hold put the POWs who were out of their minds into it.
 On the walls of the holds, water had condensed on the walls so the POWs tried to scrape it off the wall for a drink.
 The Japanese did allow men who had passed out to be put on deck, but as soon as they revived they went back into the holds.
 The Japanese would not allow the bodies of the men who had died to be removed from the holds.

+The POWs received their first meal at dawn consisting of a little rice, fish, some water, and three-fourths of a cup of water that was shared by 20 POWs.
+Those further back from the opening got nothing.
 It was noted that one American plane flew over the ships at 6:00 A.M.
-The POWs received their first meal which consisted of a little rice, fish, and water at dawn.
-Three-fourths of a cup of water was shared by twenty POWs.
-It was 7:00 A.M., off the coast of Luzon, and the POWs had just finished eating breakfast when they heard the sound of anti-aircraft guns.
+At 8:30 A.M., the convoy was off the coast of Luzon, and the POWs heard the sound of anti-aircraft guns.
 At first, they thought the gun crews were just drilling, because they had not heard any planes.
-It was only when the first bomb hit in the water and the ship shook that they knew it was not a drill.
-To the POWs, it seemed that most of the planes were attacking the other ships in the convoy.
-Commander Frank Bridgit made his way to the top of the ladder into the hold and sat down.
-He gave the POWs a play-by-play of the planes attacking, “I can see two planes going for a freighter off our starboard side.
+It was only when the first bomb hit the water and the ship shook that they knew it was not a drill.
+At first, it seemed that most of the planes were attacking the other ships in the convoy.
+Commander Frank Bridgit had made his way to the top of the ladder into the hold and sat down.
+He gave the POWs a play-by-play of the planes attacking, "I can see two planes going for a freighter off our starboard side.
 Now two more are detached from the formation.
-I think they may be coming for us.
-They are!
-They’re diving!
-Duck everybody!”
+I think they may be coming for us."

 The POWs heard the change in the sound of the planes’ engines as they began their dives toward the ships in the convoy.
 Several more bombs hit the water near the ship causing it to rock.
 Explosions were taking place all around the ship.
 In an attempt to protect themselves, the POWs piled baggage in front of them.
 Bullets from the planes were ricocheted in the hold causing many casualties.
 The attack by 30 to 50 planes lasted for about 20 to 30 minutes.
 When the planes ran out of bombs they strafed.
 Afterward, the planes flew off, returning to their carrier, and there was a lull of about 20 to 30 minutes before the next squadron of planes appeared over the ships and resumed the attack.
 This pattern repeated itself over and over during the day.
 Lt.
 Col. Elvin Barr of the 60th Coast Artillery came up to Maj, John Fowler of the 26th Cavalry on the cargo deck and said, “There’s a hole knocked in the bulkheads down there.
 Between 30 and 40 men have already died down there.”
 Barr would never reach Japan.